Vets Who Treat Rabbits in Utah

 • We recommend looking into rabbit insurance (Nationwide and Metlife are currently the only insurance companies in the US we have found so far for exotic animals) and deciding if it’s right for you.
 The plans we’ve found are for medical only, not preventative like covering vaccines or spays/neuters.
 If you can’t afford to fix your rabbit, adopt one who is already fixed!

-Dr. Lara Boehler
+Dr. Laura Boehler

 Dr. Boehler is the primary vet for our rescue and is an exotic specialist with an emphasis on rabbits.
 Currently she is the only vet we allow to work on our personal rabbits (co-founders) and the rabbits in the rescue.
 She intubates for all surgeries, has years of specialized experience in bunnies including a range of complicated surgeries, and takes a lot of extra steps we rarely find in other vets to ensure the best rabbit care and survival rates, and works with rabbit specialists in other states to find the best solutions.